easysql/easy_sql/docs/easy_sql/syntax.md

 And then after the execution of the ETL, the value of the variables will be: `a=4, b=6`.

+For the usage of function in Easy SQL and a list of useful built-in functions in Easy SQL.
+Please view [functions](functions.md) for more information.

 ### Control execution flow

 For an imperative language, providing a way to control execution flow is important.